ioreka/uncommonplace/A History of Language.md

 All language growth, decline and change is the result both of time and of a society's strength or weakness.

 This global expansion has resulted in the creation of  International Standard English, the world's primary language of bilingual speakers.
-In numbers of first-language speakers, English is second only to Mandarin Chinese. the internation growth of English has been unparalleled in world history.
+In numbers of first-language speakers, English is second only to Mandarin Chinese.
+The international growth of English has been unparalleled in world history.
 With the advent of International Standard English, a veritable world language has nearly been achieved for the first time.

 Lexicostatistics - the comparison of 100 (or 200) items of basic or culturally neutral words among related languages.
 Lexicostatistics holds that core vocabulary always behaves differently from non-core; that word replacement occurs at a constant rate; and that a lexicon or list of words alone can provide information on genetic relationships.